kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ![json](./images/DNACenterDNSentries.png?raw=true "Import JSON")

 #### Step 2.1d - ***DNS Lookup with Windows DHCP Configuration***
-If using the Windows DHCP Server and the DNS Lookup discovery method is desired then paste the following configuration into PowerShell:
+If using the Windows DHCP Server and the desire is to use the DNS Lookup discovery method, then paste the following configuration into PowerShell:

 ```
 Set-DhcpServerv4OptionValue -ScopeId 192.168.5.0 -DnsServer 198.18.133.1 -DnsDomain "dcloud.cisco.com"
 ```

-The DHCP scope will be modified to look like this in Windows DHCP Administrative tool:
+The DHCP scope will resemble the following image of the Windows DHCP Administrative tool:

 ![json](./images/WindowsDHCPscope.png?raw=true "Import JSON")

-Next add the DNS entries to allow for the DNA Center to be discovered.
-This script will add an A host entry for the VIP address, and then a CNAME as an alias for the pnpserver entry required for DNS discovery.
+Next, add the DNS entries to allow for the DNA Center to be discovered.
+This script will add an A host entry for the VIP address and a CNAME entry as an alias for the pnpserver record required for DNS discovery.

 ```
 Add-DnsServerResourceRecordA -Name "dnac-vip" -ZoneName "dcloud.cisco.com" -AllowUpdateAny -IPv4Address "198.18.129.100" -TimeToLive 01:00:00